Braula fly

 Braula flies on worker bees and numerous Braula flies on the queen bee.
 Ben Oldroyd, University of Sydney

 Adult Braula flies are small (0.9 mm wide by 1.5 mm long), wingless, red-brown flies which can be seen riding on the thorax or abdomen of adult honey bees.
-Braula flies have a preference for queen bees but will also climb onto drones and worker bees.
+Braula flies prefer queen bees but will also climb onto drones and worker bees.
 As a result of this preference, queen bees should be thoroughly and regularly checked for the presence of Braula fly.

 Damage caused by the larvae is easily observed on infested honey combs.
 While feeding, Braula fly larvae create a narrow (approximately 1 mm wide) tunnel under the wax cappings.
 These tunnels are visible on the surface of the honey comb and give the comb a cracked or fractured appearance.
 It is this damage that affects the appearance and marketability of any comb honey produced.